Shakeskeyboarde/newest/README.md

 ## Why only caret versions?

 - That's the default version range when adding a new package using `npm` or `yarn`.
-So, very likely the range and current version are simply what was there when the package was added.
+So, it's likely that the range and current version are simply what was there when the package was added.
-- It indicate that you are reasonably open to version updates.
+- It indicates that you are reasonably open to version updates.
 - More limiting ranges (e.g. `~`) or exact versions probably indicate a "pinned" version.
 - More expansive ranges (e.g. `*` or `>=`) also probably indicate some "special" circumstance, so better to leave them alone.

 ## Why update to the newest version?

 A version range is useful in allowing others who install your package to get small (probably safe) updates to transitive dependencies.
-You _could_ use an open ended range (i.e. `>=`), but there's a strong risk of future incompatibility.
+You _could_ use an open ended range (i.e. `>=`), but there's a strong risk of future incompatibility if you do so.

-So, a well maintained package should also have its dependency version ranges _regularly updated._ Otherwise, it may stop working, have open vulnerabilities, or become incompatible with the ecosystem at large.
+So, a well maintained package should also have its explicit dependency version ranges regularly updated.
+Otherwise, it may stop working, have open vulnerabilities, or become incompatible with the ecosystem at large.

 ## Why is this better than the Yarn and NPM update solutions?